YousefSaber390/plsql---plsql-adv--projects/README.md

 # plsql-plsql-adv-projects

+PLSQL projects used to solve some business issues:
+This PLSQL project calculates the installment dates and amounts for contracts.
+It also handles the first installment and adds all new data to a new table in the database schema.

 PLSQL Adv projects used to solve some business issues:

 1- first project is used to create sequences and trigger for each table in the schema.